Looking for Employee Feedback? Use These 10 Employee Survey Best Practices

 How to Make Employee Feedback Gathering (and Sharing the Results) a Habit

 1. Get it on your editorial calendar.
-You do this with every other communication that comes through your team.
 And include other teams in the process of surveying and gathering feedback — one survey can help multiple teams get a sense of how things are going.
-This goes for the communication of the survey itself but also the follow up of that survey.

 2. Set realistic goals for feedback gathering.
-Don’t expect to create focus groups at every level of your organization, set up a survey cadence, and get buy-in from leadership to do it in the first place overnight.
-Take it one step at a time and start small.
-Maybe you survey one group to start—like your line / field managers.
-Or maybe you think it would be more manageable to get a focus group set up.
-Start there and then progress as your team gets your arms around phase one of feedback gathering.
+Don’t expect to create focus groups, set up a survey cadence, and get buy-in from leadership overnight.
+Take it one step at a time.
+Maybe you survey one group to start, like your frontline managers.
+Start with something manageable and go from there.

 3. Set a cadence for sharing your survey results, but be realistic here too.
-You don’t have to have the results of your survey and your plan for what you’re going to do about it ready the week after your survey closes.
-But you can’t just let it close and then say nothing for months and then eventually never say anything.
+You don’t have to have the results of your survey and your plan as soon as your survey closes.
+But you can’t say nothing for months or never say anything.
 Like any program, you have to do follow-up.
-You know you’re busy, but if you plan ahead to know that you’ll need meetings to discuss the results, focus groups to review brainstorm ideas to address feedback, etc, you can commit to a timeline for follow-up.
+Plan ahead so you can commit to a timeline.
 It might look something like this:

 - First Week: Survey goes out